-"Good Reason" in each agreement is essentially defined as:
+"Good Reason" in Mr. Freeman's agreement is essentially defined as:

-- · Any material reduction in his position, authority or Base Salary - Any relocation of the Company's corporate office that is more than 50 miles from his primary location of work without his consent, provided that consent is not a condition in the case of Messrs.
-Caliel or Freeman. - The Company's breach of a material term of the agreement and a breach of any material duty owed by the Company, in the case of Mr. Caliel's agreement
+- Any material reduction in his position, authority or Base Salary, - Any relocation of the Company's corporate office that is more than 50 miles from his primary location of work, or - The Company's breach of a material term of the agreement.

-All the above are valid reasons only if the Company fails to cure such event within 30 days after receipt from him of written notice of the event which constitutes Good Reason and he must give the Company written notice of the event by the 60th day following its occurrence.
+All of the above are valid reasons only if the Company fails to cure such event within 30 days after receipt from him of written notice of the event which constitutes Good Reason and he must give the Company written notice of the event by the 60th day following its occurrence.